stephensl/RB129/interview_practice.md

 # Modules

-Modules are similare to classes in that they may contain shared behavior, but differ in the fact that we cannot instantiate objects from modules.
+Modules are similar to classes in that they may contain shared behavior, but differ in the fact that we cannot instantiate objects from modules.

 Modules serve three primary functions in Ruby: